Link Search Menu Expand Document

 NOTE: If you are trying to show/hide content (for example, asking a learner to think about a problem prior to seeing the solution) without the need for explicit verification, please use the show/hide markup instead.

-For the user to be allowed to proceed, the script should output the text “done.”
+For the user to be allowed to proceed, the script should exit with status 0, which indicates success (mirroring how most commands return status 0 on success and non-zero on error).
 For example, the following verify script checks to make sure the user has run git init before they can proceed:

 #!/bin/bash